filoppos/MaskArchitectureAnomaly_CourseProject/README.md

 * [trained_models](trained_models) Contains the ERFNet trained models for the baseline eval.
 * [eomt](eomt) It is almost the original folder of the EoMT project.
 Inside it you will find code to train and pretrained checkpoints for EoMT.

--step4_visualization.ipynbQualitative analysis of ERFNet and EoMT predictions on Cityscapes.
+* step4_visualization.ipynb: Qualitative analysis of EoMT predictions on Cityscapes.
 Includes visual inspection of segmentation outputs and label mapping between dataset annotation formats.

--step5_finetuning.ipynbFine-tuning of EoMT on Cityscapes with two freezing strategies: whitelist (class/mask head + upscale + positional embeddings) and blacklist (everything outside the encoder).
-Analyzes trainable parameter distribution.
+* step5_finetuning.ipynb: Fine-tuning of EoMT on Cityscapes with four freezing strategies- Analyzes trainable parameter distribution.

--step7_erfnet_anomaly.ipynbERFNet anomaly scoring pipeline.
+* step7_erfnet_anomaly.ipynb: ERFNet anomaly scoring pipeline.
 Implements MSP, MaxLogit, and MaxEntropy scoring methods evaluated on five anomaly datasets.
 Reports AuPRC and FPR95 metrics.

--step8_eomt_anomaly.ipynbEoMT anomaly scoring pipeline.
+* step8_eomt_anomaly.ipynb: EoMT anomaly scoring pipeline.
 Adapts the mask transformer architecture (per-query logits via einsum) to MSP (with temperature scaling), MaxLogit, MaxEntropy, and RbA scoring.